njitacm/jerseyctf-2021-challenges/README.md

 # ctf-challenges

-Development and Creation of CTF Challenges for JerseyCTF 2021
+ Development of Challenges, Write-ups, and Backend (for Challenges) Infrastructure, and some speaker notes for JerseyCTF 2021

 * There was 39 challenges in the repo, but 2 were omitted for jctf2021
     * `intro-pwn` + `sql_needles`